MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/activating-a-smart-client.md

 ---
 title: Activating a Smart Client
-description: Once the DbgSrv process server has been activated, you can create a smart client on another computer and begin a debugging session.There are two ways to start a smart client by starting CDB or WinDbg with the -premote command-line option, or by using the WinDbg graphical interface.The protocol of the smart client must match the protocol of the process server.
-The general syntax for starting a smart client depends on the protocol used.
-The following options exist ms.assetid: 7199dc95-e8fc-4f58-ab6e-c0141681113e
+description: Once the DbgSrv process server has been activated, you can create a smart client on another computer and begin a debugging session. ms.assetid: 7199dc95-e8fc-4f58-ab6e-c0141681113e
 keywords: ["Activating a Smart Client Windows Debugging"]
 topic_type: